yiminghe/react-scoped-style/README.md

 * support ie8,ie8+,chrome,firefox,safari
 * does not support css priority (just apply rules by css order in source text)
+* does not support css property inheritance (no shadow dom...)
+* does not support :hover, :active ....
+* does not support css media query

 ## install